remotelabz/remotelabz-docs/docs/administrators/getting-started/ubuntu-front.md

 # RemoteLabz's front installation guide

 This section guides you through the installation of RemoteLabz and its components on an Ubuntu system.
+We assume you have already installed an Ubuntu Server 20.04 LTS.

 !!! note "Foreword"